 - Old-fashioned Apple Cake Recipe: Just a fantastic apple cake recipe

-- Ice Cream Cake with Peanut Butter Ganache: Store bought steps make this recipe easy!
+- Ice Cream Cake with Peanut Butter Ganache: Elegant and easy!

 If you’ve made this Rhubarb Crisp without Oats, or any recipe on Studio Delicious, leave a recipe rating and tell me all about it in the comments below!